PedroMTQ/UniFunc/README.md

 UniFunc is a text mining tool that processes and analysis text similarity between a pair of protein function annotations.
 It is mainly used as a cross-linking mechanism or redundancy elimination tool when processing annotations without any sort of database identifiers.

+## Setting up UniFunc

+UniFunc only requires python (developed with python 3.9) and the python package NLTK, both can be installed with conda by executing:

+`conda install python`

+`conda install -c anaconda nltk `

+If you prefer a conda environment is also provided `unifunc_env.yml`, to install it run:

+`conda env create -f unifunc_env.yml`

 ## Using UniFunc
 UniFunc can be run in two modes: